jalcock-training/azure-hybrid-landing-zone/docs/architecture/hybrid-architecture.md

 - Configuration Management
   GitHub Actions or other automation tools can apply updates or manage configuration.
+  Secure identity-based access using Azure AD and short‑lived tokens where applicable

 Azure Arc provides a consistent operational model without requiring network‑level connectivity to Azure VNets.